truenas/documentation/static/includes/CreateFeatureRequest.md

 {{< /truetable >}}

 Votes on a topic are kept until either you remove the vote manually or the topic is closed.
-Topics are closed periodically as they are reviewed and either accepted or rejected based on their merit and feasibility.
+Topics are closed periodically after they are reviewed and either accepted or rejected based on their merit and feasibility.

 ## What is a good feature request?

 Before creating a new feature request, it is important to take some time to think through the implementation and user story.
-A good feature request includes details about the functionality being added, if there is a UI component, and a detailed user story about how a TrueNAS user might interact with the said feature.
+A good feature request includes details about the functionality requested, if it involves a UI component, and a detailed user story describing how a TrueNAS user might interact with the proposed feature.

 ## What is a bad feature request?

-Items which are flat out unrealistic (i.e. Can you base TrueNAS on Windows) or feature requests which are not well within the scope of typical NAS functionality (i.e. I want a full desktop with Gnome on TrueNAS).
+Items which are completely unrealistic (i.e. Can you base TrueNAS on Windows) or feature requests which are outside of the scope of typical NAS functionality (i.e. I want a full desktop with Gnome on TrueNAS).